captaindarshan/CDC-DATA-ANALYSIS/README.md

 ## Overview of the project and its purpose
 For our project we have decided to take a deep dive into diseases.
 What we have found are some fascinating discoveries.
-...................................
+With ........ different views, we are able to share our data story.
+We have answered three different questions in our pr ...................................

 ## Instructions on how to use and interact with the project